srvrco/getssl/README.md

 ```

-And dedine the default values, optionally using the dynamic variables, as in the example below:
+And define the default values, optionally using the dynamic variables, as in the example below:

 ```sh
 # Additional domains - this could be multiple domains / subdomains in a comma separated list